DanielPahor/Prefix-Tree/README.md

 # Prefix-Tree

-A prefix tree data structure built in Java, includes tests
+A prefix tree data structure.

+# Notes

+I made this project in my first year of university.